Tout savoir sur l'expérience

 At nightfall, retire back to the comfort of Villa Mascarine for two more nights.

 At the seaside resort of St Gilles, it’s already breakfast time.
-By stopping at “Chez Loulou", a very popular place in the region, with marvellous architecture, you may enjoy the famous macatias filled with cheese, chocolate, banana and coconut, samosas and other exquisite cakes.
+By stopping at “Chez Loulou", a very popular place in the region, with marvelous architecture, you may enjoy the famous macatias filled with cheese, chocolate, banana and coconut, samosas and other exquisite cakes.